 The last point.
 Have fun learning to ski.
 I hope these tips for first time skiers will help you have a great time and become a good skier.
-What is better on a winter day then flying down the slopes somewhere.
-Leave a comment below on your thoughts for learning to ski.
+What is better on a winter day than flying down the slopes somewhere.
+Leave a comment below on your thoughts on learning to ski.

 You might also like:

 - How Long Does It Take To Learn To Ski?
 Learn Now